 Whether your brand operates as a retail company with minimal web presence or a service-based business such as cloud data management, online banking or client servicing, cybersecurity represents a clear precaution worth investing in.
 According to Cyber Defense Magazine, 43% of all cyberattacks are aimed at small businesses, while only 38% of global organizations claim to have the means and precautions in place for a possible cyber threat.

 When it comes to cybersecurity in a corporate environment, the more employees and associates you have, the higher your odds become at making a mistake and activating email malware or another means of illicit data access.
 However, taking the necessary steps to introduce a structured and monitored cybersecurity strategy to your company can effectively mitigate the risks of such an event.
+Here is a list of steps to write a cybersecurity strategy

 The first order of business in terms of outlining your cybersecurity strategy is to assemble a dedicated team to do so.
 Whether you appoint several IT specialists or ask for volunteers with tech knowledge to be part of a cybersecurity team, it’s worth noting that the project should not be assigned to a single person.